-Cat fights may look (and sound!) spectacular, but they rarely result in physical contact.
+Cat fights may look (and sound) spectacular when they’re facing off with another cat, but these encounters rarely result in physical contact.
 Most times, one cat will back off and concede defeat after plenty of aggressive body language and vocalizations.
 Cats instinctively know that physical fights can lead to injuries that may leave them unable to hunt.
 So, physical fights are the last resort.

 Cats will rarely, if ever, kill each other during a physical fight.
 But the injuries sustained from bite or scratch wounds do have the potential to become infected, and left untreated, these could ultimately lead to a cat’s death.

 If your own cats are fighting, rest assured that it’s unlikely that they will injure each other, but it’s worth giving them a quick physical check if you do see them fighting.
 Speak to your vet if you notice any injuries, and take steps to reduce the chances of your cats fighting again in the future.